Glossary

 How it relates to agent management

-AgentOps is one operational slice of the wider discipline of AI agent management, which spans the whole agent lifecycle — context and permissions and review, not only observation.
+AgentOps is one operational slice of the wider discipline of AI agent management, which spans the whole agent lifecycle: context and permissions and review, going well beyond observation.

 Request early access← All glossary terms